nikitavoloboev/data/focusing/rules.md

 - When **focusing**, do the task at hand and nothing else.
 [Break problems down](../research/solving-problems.md).
 Solve them.
 - Be mindful of my habits and temptations.
 Don't succumb to them and keep my focus.
 Do things with purpose.
 - Do quick exercise bursts during the day to regain focus.
 Move around & explore new environments for inspiration.
-- On weekly reviews, observe time I spent in Timing and cut it out with [Focus](https://heyfocus.com).
+- On weekly reviews, observe time I spent in Timing and restrict wasted time with [Focus](https://heyfocus.com).
 - Use one screen on mac.
 It's easier to context switch and keep focus.
 - Don't listen to distracting music or sounds when focusing.
 Use [Noizio](http://noiz.io) & [Dark Noise](https://darknoise.app) and listen to Rain, Fire or similar sounds.
 Or play a song from [Focus playlist](https://open.spotify.com/playlist/0ESjwZeTcHOWzY3FYO5zs5?si=KhAd2yhvRSGOADmRObkM7w).
 Or have nothing playing at all.
 - Use noise canceling headphones to minimize distractions.